How to configure floating IP on CentOS

 With private floating IP, make a copy of eth1 using the following command.

 Add the same “:1” to the device name, enter a new parameter NM_CONTROLLED=no, replace the IP address with the floating IP.

 DEVICE=eth1:1 BOOTPROTO=static ONBOOT=yes NM_CONTROLLED=no IPADDR=10.2.9.108 NETMASK=255.255.252.0

 Then save the changes and exit the editor.

 Repeat the process to add the alias on any other servers you wish to use the floating IP on.

 Enabling traffic to the floating IP

-With the new alias interfaces set up, check which server the floating IP is attached to under the Public network list at your UpCloud Control Panel.
-You should then turn on the alias NIC on that server, in this example using the following command on your Linux host.
+With the new alias interfaces set up, check which server the floating IP is attached to under the network list at your UpCloud control panel.
+You should then turn on the alias NIC on that server.
+In this public floating IP example using the following command.

 sudo ifup eth0:1